-where $\Phi(\eta,c)=Ac^{\alpha}\eta^{\beta}$ is the Cobb-Douglas production function (see~\cite{CO}) with $\alpha>0$, $\beta>0$.
-By Girsanov's Theorem (see~\cite{Kar}, we temporarily assume the Novikov condition whose validity will be checked in Remark 4.1 of Section 4), under the new probability measure $\Pi^{l}$ such that
+where $\Phi(\xi,\ell):=A\xi^{\alpha}\ell^{\beta}$ is the Cobb-Douglas production function (cf.~\cite{CobbDouglas:1928}) with $\alpha>0$ and $\beta>0$.
+By Girsanov's Theorem\footnote{We will add requirements on $\Theta$ so that the Novikov condition holds true, see Remark \ref{rem:Girsanov} below.}, under the new probability measure $\mathbb{Q}$, with

-the process $\widehat B$ is a Brownian motion.
-Moreover, under the same measure, the value process $V$ evolves as:
+$B$ is a standard Brownian motion.
+The new probability measure $\mathbb{Q}$ represents the manager's belief towards the market.
+Moreover, under $\mathbb{Q}$, the value process $V$ evolves as:

-Let $P:=\{P(t),t\in[0,T]\}$ be the pay-off process to the agent.
-We assume that the agent has a constant certainty equivalent reservation utility $R>0$, that is, $R$ is the constant payoff that the agent would accept for the chance at a higher, but uncertain, amount.
-Next, a contract $(P,\eta,c)$ is said to be feasible at date $t$ if $P(t)\geq R$.
-As in the introduction, we assume that the agent is risk-averse with inter-temporal constant absolute risk aversion (CARA) preferences described by a negative exponential utility function.
-Moreover, the agent incurs a disutility of exerting effort in each period; that is, for any given investment policy $\eta$ and effort policy $c$, if the project is terminated at date $\tau$ ($\tau$ is a $(\mathcal{F}_t)_{t\geq0}$-stopping time), then the agent's expected utility is given by

-where the parameter $\lambda\geq 0$ characterizes the agent's risk aversion.
-The agent's rate of disutility from effort in the period $[t,t+dt]$ is given by $k\eta(t)^{\gamma}$ with $k>0$, $\gamma>0$.
-Out goal is, to find an optimal pair $(\eta,c)$ which maximizes the agent's expected utility (\ref{eq:utl}).